 Developing and resourcing an engaging new curriculum to raise pupil attainment

-If you are not sure whether your child is eligible for Free School Meals or would like more information about how you should go about claiming an entitlement, please contact the School Office or you can apply online at the following website:-
+If you are not sure whether your child is eligible for Free School Meals or would like more information about how you should go about claiming an entitlement, please contact the School Office or click on the Free School Meals link below.

 You can read more about the impact of pupil premium money in the impact statement and learn more of our plans for next year.
 See below